-Where: Mejiro Cultural Village is located in Shinjuku ward, west of Mejiro Station (of the JR Yamanote line), and north of Nakai and Shimo-Ochiai stations (of the Seibu-Shinjuku Line).
+Where: Mejiro Cultural Village is located in the Ochiai 落合 district of Shinjuku ward, west of Mejiro Station (JR Yamanote line), and north of Nakai and Shimo-Ochiai stations (Seibu-Shinjuku Line).

 When: The village was built in the 1920s; many of the houses were destroyed during World War II.
-Constructions occurred in the following stages:
+Constructions occurred in five stages:

-- 1922: 第一文化村 First cultural village (目白不動園 Mejiro Fudo Garden)
+- 1922: 第一文化村 1st cultural village / 目白不動園 Mejiro Fudo Garden

-This is an outline of the Meiji Cultural Village; the colors of different sections correspond to the colors on the map from following site: 目白文化村.
+Maps: This is an outline of the Meiji Cultural Village; the colors correspond to the colored sections on the map from following site: 目白文化村.

 (See also the “Tokyo urban design” map at bottom.)

-- Old photo postcards of the village: 目白文化村絵はがき2枚を比較する。 Mejiro Culture village Compare two postcards
+- Postcards of the village: 目白文化村絵はがき2枚を比較する。 Mejiro Culture village Compare two postcards

-- Old photos of a Mejiro Cultural Village house: 女性が設計した文化村の邸宅。 A cultural village mansion designed by a woman.
+- Mejiro Cultural Village house: 女性が設計した文化村の邸宅。 A cultural village mansion designed by a woman.

-- Old photos of the Mejiro Cultural Village houses: 文化村絵はがきセットは存在したか？ Culture village postcard set existed?
+- Mejiro Cultural Village houses: 文化村絵はがきセットは存在したか？ Culture village postcard set existed?